Soft tissue: Remodeling and growth

 Soft tissues have the potential to grow and remodel reacting to chemical and mechanical long term changes.
 The rate the fibroblasts produce tropocollagen is proportional to these stimuli.
 Diseases, injuries and changes in the level of mechanical load may induce remodeling.
 An example of this phenomenon is the thickening of farmer's hands.
 The remodeling of connective tissues is well known in bones by the Wolff's law (bone remodeling).
 Mechanobiology is the science that study the relation between stress and growth at cellular level.

 Growth and remodeling have a major role in the cause of some common soft tissue diseases, like arterial stenosis and aneurisms and any soft tissue fibrosis.
 Other instance of tissue remodeling is the thickening of the cardiac muscle in response to the growth of blood pressure detected by the arterial wall.

 Imaging techniques

-There are certain issues that have to be kept in mind when choosing an imaging technique for visualizing soft tissue extracellular matrix (ECM) components.
+Certain issues impact the choice of imaging technique for visualizing soft tissue extracellular matrix (ECM) components.
 The accuracy of the image analysis relies on the properties and the quality of the raw data and, therefore, the choice of the imaging technique must be based upon issues such as: